On the Fragility of Contribution Score Computation in Federated Learning: Related Work

-Within this section we situate our work within the existing literature by reviewing research at the intersection of CE and Trustworthy ML.
+Within this section, we situate our work within the existing literature by reviewing research at the intersection of contribution evaluation and Trustworthy ML.

 CE and Trustworthy ML are core pillars of FL, each with a vast scientific literature.
 However, they are mostly studied in isolation from each other.
-Within this research we focus on their intersections and the gaps that motivate our work.
+Here, we focus on their intersections and the gaps that motivate our work.